muratk3n/thirdwave/en/tweets/2020/week25f.md

 ---

-Hand-craft shit mathematically; so much more fun (plus higher chance of success)
+Hand-craft it mathematically; so much more fun (plus higher chance of success)

 ---